spatialnetworkslab/vue-gg/docs/concepts/data-loading.md

 # Data types

-`vue-gg` supports 5 different data types: quantitative, categorical, temporal, geometry and nested. `vue-gg` will decide what data type your data is based on what native JavaScript type it has, and for geometry and nested data, what structure it has.
+`vue-gg` supports 6 different data types: quantitative, categorical, temporal, interval, geometry and nested. `vue-gg` will decide what data type your data is based on what native JavaScript type it has, and for geometry and nested data, what structure it has.